-Whether you have a new home or are looking to redo your storage spaces, here’s why lazy Susans are the perfect option for you.
+Whether you have a new home or are looking to redo your storage spaces, lazy Susans are an excellent option to maximize storage and accessibility, particularly in those hard-to-reach corners.
+Let’s dig into the history of this cabinet style, its benefits and advantages, plus our team’s best recommendations for materials.

-The lazy Susan concept entails racks or shelves on a rotating base.
+The concept of a lazy Susan concept entails rotating racks or shelves mounted on a turntable base.
 The spinning shelves system works inside a cabinet, on a table, or on a countertop.
 The rotation mechanism uses bearings that make the shelf rotate, usually 360 degrees, similar to a turntable.

 It’s anchored by mounts or posts that hold it in a fixed position while it turns, and this unique rotation mechanism allows you to access anything from inside the cupboard.